syncfusion-content/ej2-grid-docs/ej2-javascript/grid/grouping/grouping.md

 ## Prevent grouping for particular column

-The Grid component provides the ability to prevent grouping for a particular column.
+The Grid control provides the ability to prevent grouping for a particular column.
 This can be useful when you have certain columns that you do not want to be included in the grouping process.
 It can be achieved by setting the [allowGrouping](../../api/grid/column/#allowgrouping) property of the particular `column` to **false**.
 The following example demonstrates, how to disable grouping for **CustomerID** column.

 {% if page.publishingplatform == "typescript" %}